elm-land/elm-land/docs/guide/pages-and-layouts.md

 elm-land add page:static /something/really/nested/like/super/nested
 ```

-That command will create a file in a __bunch__ of nested folders inside your `src/Pages` directory, and be available when visting the provided URL.
+That command will create a file in a __bunch__ of nested folders inside your `src/Pages` directory, and be available when visiting the provided URL.

 :::